electroqwerty/projects-dl_age_gender_prediction/README.md

-In this README file, you will find a project overview, parts of the requirements expressed in text, and more.

 ### Project Overview:

 The objective was to create a multitask learning model trained on the [UTKFaces dataset](https://www.kaggle.com/jangedoo/utkface-new).
 The classification goals were to predict the Age and Gender of individuals in the photographs.
 The dataset comprised over 23,000 images.